MaroofKhan/MC-Design-and-Interface-BSCS510/README.md

 ````

 ##Logic:
-All the servo are connected to the arduino UNO.
+All the servo are connected to the arduino UNO

-*Right servo is connected to pin 9.
+*Right servo is connected to pin 9
-*Left servo is connected to pin 6.
+*Left servo is connected to pin 6
-*Upper servo is connected to pin 10.
+*Upper servo is connected to pin 10
-*Lower servo is connected to pin 11.
+*Lower servo is connected to pin 11

 Android phone send a command to the UNO, via HC 05, in the format of L0.5!
-L = Left.
+L = Left
-R = Right.
+R = Right
-U = Up.
+U = Up
-D = Down.
+D = Down
-0.5 indicates the movement servo should execute.
+0.5 indicates the movement servo should execute

 The minimum servo angle is 90 degrees, and maximum is 180 degrees, which is mapped onto 0.0 – 5.0.